spatialthoughts/qgis-tutorials/source/docs/3/river_styling_expressions.rst

 Get the data
 ------------

+The HydroRIVERS dataset provides seamless global coverage of consistently sized river reaches, supported by geometric information that allows for basic analysis of river network topology such as stream connectivity and distances.
+The data is a subset of the comprehensive HydroATLAS package from WWF.

 1. `HydroRIVERS <https://www.hydrosheds.org/products/hydrorivers>`_ has links for global and regional extracts of HydroRIVERS in shapefile and geodatabase formats.
 Look for the links at the bottom of the page.